Krawuul/Krawuul/README.md

 you're playing in a bicolor environment where you have to dodge donuts, crystals, fans and brick walls.
 Your goal is to go the furthest possible.

+I've worked on the camera effect and the game architecture.

 <blockquote>
 <b>Technologies used:</b> Unity, C#, Git<br>
 <b>Team size:</b> 4<br>